-Safety kits are a collection of items used for a variety of rescue situations.
-The items found in a safety kit are commonly used to pull boats that are wrapped or pinned, so they are sometimes referred to as wrap kits or pin kits.
-Advanced training is needed to get the best use out of these tools, all of which can be used for simple mechanical advantage systems, telfer-lower systems, Pig Rigs, or Z-rigs.
-The most important safety tool is the throw bag, which can be used to secure a swimmer or pull on wrapped or pinned boats.
+I suggest swiftwater rescue training to get the best use out of these tools, all of which can be used for simple mechanical advantage systems, telfer-lower systems, 4:1 Pig Rigs, and/or 3:1 Z-rigs.
+In my opinion, the most important safety tool is the throw bag, which can be used to secure a swimmer or pull on wrapped or pinned boats.

 Heavy Duty Safety Kit Checklist